Will Rogers: Aviation and death

 Will Rogers became an advocate for the aviation industry after noticing advancements in Europe and befriending Charles Lindbergh, the most famous American aviator of the era.
 During his 1926 European trip, Rogers witnessed the European advances in commercial air service and compared them to the almost nonexistent facilities in the United States.
 Rogers' newspaper columns frequently emphasized the safety record, speed, and convenience of this means of transportation, and he helped shape public opinion on the subject.

 In 1935, the famed aviator Wiley Post, an Oklahoman, became interested in surveying a mail-and-passenger air route from the West Coast to Russia.
 He attached a Lockheed Explorer wing to a Lockheed Orion fuselage, fitting floats for landing in the lakes of Alaska and Siberia.
 Rogers visited Post often at the airport in Burbank, California, while he was modifying the aircraft.
 He asked Post to fly him through Alaska in search of new material for his newspaper column.

-After making a test flight in July, Post and Rogers left Lake Washington in Renton in the Lockheed Orion-Explorer in early August and then made several stops in Alaska.
+After making a test flight in July, Post and Rogers left Lake Washington in Renton, Washington, in the Lockheed Orion-Explorer in early August and then made several stops in Alaska.
 While Post piloted the aircraft, Rogers wrote his columns on his typewriter.
 Before they left Fairbanks, they signed and mailed a burgee, a distinguishing flag belonging to the South Coast Corinthian Yacht Club.
 The signed burgee is on display at South Coast Corinthian Yacht Club in Marina del Rey, California.
 On August 15, they left Fairbanks for Point Barrow.

 About 20 miles southwest of Point Barrow, having difficulty figuring their position due to bad weather, they landed in a lagoon to ask directions.
 On takeoff, the engine failed at low altitude, and the aircraft plunged into the lagoon, shearing off the right wing, and ended up inverted in the shallow water of the lagoon.
 Both men died instantly.
-Rogers was buried August 21, 1935, in Forest Lawn Park in Glendale, California; it was a temporary interment.
-He was reinterred at the Will Rogers Memorial in Claremore, Oklahoma.
+Rogers was buried August 21, 1935, in Forest Lawn Memorial Park in Glendale, California; it was a temporary interment.
+He was re-interred at the Will Rogers Memorial in Claremore, Oklahoma, in 1944.

-Experts have studied the factors in the accident, and still disagree about it.
+Experts have studied the accident and still disagree about its cause.
 Bobby H. Johnson and R. Stanley Mohler argued in a 1971 article that Post had ordered floats that did not reach Seattle in time for the planned trip.
 He used a set that was designed for a larger type of plane, making the already nose-heavy hybrid aircraft even more nose-heavy.
-But, Bryan and Frances Sterling maintain in their 2001 book Forgotten Eagle: Wiley Post: America's Heroic Aviation Pioneer that their research showed the floats were the correct type for the aircraft, thereby suggesting another cause for the crash.
+But Bryan and Frances Sterling maintain in their 2001 book Forgotten Eagle: Wiley Post: America's Heroic Aviation Pioneer that their research showed the floats were the correct type for the aircraft, thereby suggesting another cause for the crash.